dl-solarity/hardhat-migrate/README.md

 ```

 In this case, only the migration that begins with digit 2 will be applied.

-The plugin will also attempt to automatically verify the deployed contracts after all contracts are deployed
+The plugin will also attempt to automatically verify the deployed contracts after all migrations are complete.
-and the migration process is complete.

 #### Or with from/to parameters